Md. Miftah Uddin Choudhury: Early life

 Choudhury was born on 26 July 1955.
-He completed his bachelor's degree and masters in law.
+He completed his bachelor's degree and master's in law.

 Career

 Choudhury joined the district court on 21 August 1981 as a lawyer.

 Choudhury became a lawyer of the High Court Division of Bangladesh Supreme Court on 24 January 1984.

 On 30 October 2001, Choudhury became a lawyer of the Appellate Division of the Bangladesh Supreme Court.

 On 27 August 2003, Choudhury was appointed an additional judge of the High Court Division.

 Choudhury was made a permanent judge of the High Court Division on 27 August 2005.

-On 11 November 2009, Choudhury and Justice Abu Bakar Siddiquee ordered the government to appoint 197 candidates of the 27th Bangladesh Civil Service examinations whose appointment had been stopped by the previous Caretaker government on grounds that there had been irregularities in the recruitment.
+On 11 November 2009, Choudhury and Justice Abu Bakar Siddiquee ordered the government to appoint 197 candidates of the 27th Bangladesh Civil Service examinations whose appointment had been stopped by the previous caretaker government on grounds that there had been irregularities in the recruitment.

-On 25 January 2011, Choudhury asked the government to explain why the dismissal of Brigadier General Abdullahil Amaan Azmi, son of Bangladesh Jamaat-e-Islami chief Ghulam Azam, from Bangladesh Army on 23 June 2009 would not be declared illegal.
+On 25 January 2011, Choudhury asked the government to explain why the dismissal of Brigadier General Abdullahil Amaan Azmi, son of Bangladesh Jamaat-e-Islami chief Ghulam Azam, from the Bangladesh Army on 23 June 2009 would not be declared illegal.
 Justice Jahangir Hossain who sat in the bench dissented with the verdict.
 This led the Chief Justice Md.
 Muzammel Hossain to create a new bench to hear the case led by Justice Jahangir Hossain who then issued a verdict which upheld the government order dismissing Brigadier General Abdullahil Amaan Azmi.

 On 1 October 2015, Choudhury and Justice Kazi Md Ejarul Haque Akondo rejected a petition by Awami League member of parliament Abdur Rahman Bodi challenging the legality of a corruption case filed against him by the Anti Corruption Commission.